About Somatic Coaching

-Coaching is a partnership, co-created by the coach (me) and the coachee (you).
+Coaching is a partnership, co-created by the coach (me) and the client (you).
 It's rooted in the belief that each of us is already resourceful, creative and whole.
-It's a process of listening, sensing and feeling without judgement (within and between each other and ourselves), reflecting, asking curious questions, and holding space to unearth and connect to the possibilities that already lie within you, so that you can notice insight and embody transformation.
+It's a process of bringing loving presence by listening, sensing and feeling without judgement (within and between each other and ourselves).
+Reflecting, asking curious questions, and holding space to unearth and connect to the possibilities that already lie within you, so that you can notice insight and embody transformation.

 What's my approach?